 If you find your pantry overflowing at any point, consider doing a pantry challenge, and skip grocery shopping completely for a week!

 If you haven’t already, don’t forget to download the printable Master Grocery List pdf template!

-I really hope it helps provide a solution to chaotic grocery shopping and the forgetfulness that our overloaded brains experience.
+I really hope this free grocery list template provides an easy solution to chaotic grocery shopping…and the forgetfulness that our overloaded brains experience.

 If we can find a way to streamline the tasks we have to do regularly, we can save our brain power for more important (or fun!) tasks.